omarbelal10/Performance-Prediction/README.md

 ![combined_new](https://github.com/user-attachments/assets/f5df8123-a46b-48a8-8ed6-c7f929f69216)

 # Training
 The following datasets have been used for training
    1- SeaShips
    2- Singapore maritime
    3- ABOships

+We provide the pretrained model under the (pretrained_models) folder, However If you want to do it yourself Please do the following

 1- Open the following Notebook to perfrom data augmentation and training (This notebook shows an example using one dataset and you can do the same using the other datasets)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/omarbelal10/Performance-Prediction/blob/main/Train.ipynb))